elfeiin/paige/README.md

 # paige
-A simple HTML templating API, written in Rust.
+A simple HTML templating API.
 Credit to cyanidee for design discussion.